Vaa3D/vaa3d_tools/hackathon/mBrainAligner/doc/Image_reg_pipeline_win.md

 We can determine the "angle (orientation), cutoff (cutoff frequency), radius (bandwidth)" parameters of notch filter by examining the frequency spectrum of one 2D coronal slice of subject image.

+**Note that** stripe_removal step may not be necessay if there is no tissue sectioning involved in the imaging process.

 **Step 3: Global affine registration and intensity normalization**

 - open terminal in windows, and run the following commands：
   ```